Introduction to retirement

 When you can start your pension

-For regular members, the earliest retirement age is 55.
+For regular members of BC’s Public Service Pension Plan, the normal retirement age is 65 and the earliest retirement age is 55.

-For correctional members and certain ambulance paramedics, the earliest retirement age is 50.
+For ambulance paramedics the normal retirement age is 65 but for certain ambulance paramedics the earliest retirement age is 50.

 Your pension may be reduced if you retire before your normal retirement age and do not meet the criteria for an unreduced pension.